angular/angular/src/material/table/table.md

 To do this, add the `sticky` or `stickyEnd` directive to the `ng-container` column definition.

 <!--- example(table-sticky-columns) -->

-This feature is supported by Chrome, Firefox, Safari, and Edge.
-It is not supported in IE, but it does fail gracefully so that the rows simply do not stick.

 Note that on Safari mobile when using the flex-based table, a cell stuck in more than one direction will struggle to stay in the correct position as you scroll.
 For example, if a header row is stuck